Basic Product Architecture

 We are Payment Card Industry Data Security Standard (PCI) compliant and partner with payment services, so we never need to store credit card data or transmit cardholder data through our systems.
 We use 3rd party hosted forms and only store tokenization data.

 Rapid Provisioning is the process the Platform’s applications and hardware go through to launch a new client.
-We include data configurations to the multi-tenant applications and dedicated virtual hardware for the new client.
+We include data configurations for the multi-tenant applications and dedicated virtual hardware for the new client.

 Provisioning involves the process of preparing and equipping an environment to allow it to provide services to users.